grscheller/git-notes/notes/git-notes.md

 system where I had no root access.

-First I had to ask the system admin "nicely" to have the contractors and myself put in the same linux secondary group with access to some common filesystem real estate.
+First I had to ask the system admin "nicely" to have the contractors and myself put in the same Linux secondary group with access to some common filesystem real estate.
 At least this admin knew what a "secondary group" was.